Speaking the Same Language

-When I came to work here in January 2012 as chief marketing officer, one of the first assessments I conducted was a gap analysis relative to the Pragmatic Marketing Framework.
+When I came to work here in January 2012 as chief marketing officer, one of the first assessments I conducted was a gap analysis relative to the Pragmatic Institute Framework.
 I have experience in both small start-ups and enterprise software companies, and this is the only way I knew how to operate.
 I walked my management team box by box through the framework, and we collectively agreed on our areas of weakness.
 This formed the basis for targeted initiatives that solve for these gaps and serve as foundational elements as we begin to manage our business differently.

-In 2013, we decided to have Pragmatic Marketing’s Executive Briefing onsite with a broad cross-executive leadership team.
+In 2013, we decided to have Pragmatic Institute’s Executive Briefing onsite with a broad cross-executive leadership team.
 Leadership buy-in and alignment is critical toward transforming a business.
 We’ve since followed that up with three sessions of the Foundations and Focus courses, each with about 60 to 70 attendees from the product management and marketing organization.
 The goal was to ensure the team was on the same page as it related to best practices, and to have a framework and tools to leverage.
 The training, in conjunction with implementation of standard product life-cycle management practices, was the basis for evolving to a market-driven organization.

-With the training, we were able to bring clarity relative to the strategic and tactical parts of the Pragmatic Marketing Framework.
+With the training, we were able to bring clarity relative to the strategic and tactical parts of the Pragmatic Institute Framework.
 This included product management, product marketing, marketing communications and our interactions with technology and sales.
 This clarity meant everyone could focus on the jobs that needed to be done for their roles.
 Like all businesses, we have to manage through resource constraints—so while it’s not perfect, we are making progress.

 Focusing on the Building Blocks

 How we were producing solution strategies and business cases was not comprehensive or consistent.
 And where we spent our investment dollars was based on historical trends versus long-term strategies.
 If you think about a product manager running his own business, long-term views of the market problems, the competitive landscape, investment and ROI, and target customers are a few key components to consider.
-Pragmatic Marketing gave us tools to put portfolio management disciplines in place and make optimized decisions based on clear strategies and business cases.
+Pragmatic Institute gave us tools to put portfolio management disciplines in place and make optimized decisions based on clear strategies and business cases.

 We also identified a gap in our ability to enable our field force through positioning and messaging documentation.
 We weren’t arming them to have strategic customer conversations and show up as thought leaders.
 We are now working through a comprehensive sales-enablement program, including training and certification, self-study materials and key sales tools, such as customer testimonials and solution demos.
 To arm a global sales force will take time, but we are making huge strides.